25/26 Learner Support Bursary Applications Update

 - be able to apply once per unit.

-Students applying for a course fee bursary can include an application for a student support bursary on the same form.
-Students applying for a student support bursary only can apply on the Student Support Bursary form.
+Students applying for a tuition fee bursary can include an application for a study-related costs bursary on the same form.
+Students applying for a study-related costs bursary only can apply on the Student Support Bursary form.

 -